epartakki/epartakki/README.md

 🖥 Currently learning about RDS databases in `AWS`

-⌨️️ Attempting to code a minimum of 30 minutes each day on personal projects
+⌨️️ Working on personal projects

 🌻 I’m looking to collaborate on projects with Python or Javascript